kubernetes/kubernetes/docs/proposals/componentconfig-dump.md

 We describe a proposal for retrieving component related configurations (componentconfigs and otherwise) that govern the behavior of any one of the Kubernetes (K8s) components.

 We propose several important changes:

 * adding new authenticated protected path to a component api:
     * `/configs`
     * Discussions to be held with SIG-Auth individuals about making such a path secured, but we will invoke that similar discussions around metrics have taken place.
-* helping complete the migration of flags to things thaht belong into componentconfigs
+* helping complete the migration of flags to things that belong into componentconfigs

 ## Background